 A Phase I/II safety and efficacy trial with 177Lu-cG250 was initiated in February 2005 in patients with advanced RCC.
 The dosimetry was determined using 111In-cG250.
 A Phase II efficacy study was initiated in 2013 in patients with advanced clear cell kidney cancer.
 The study demonstrated stability in about 75% of the patients.

-The development of this molecule is now progressing in a fast way and the diagnostic agent could reach the market before 2022.
+The development of this molecule is now progressing in a fast way (Phase II) and the diagnostic agent could reach the market by 2023.

 Radiation Type: beta electrons (β–)